 Postwar: A History of Europe Since 1945

 Tony Judt was an historian with controversial opinions.
-He made no pretence of being a neutral observer.
-Not that any historian is really neutral.
-Every historian has an agenda.
-Whether or not he or she puts it out there for all to see is a matter of style, but there is no such thing as historical neutrality.
-If an historian is writing about an era, he or she has an opinion about it.
-All history is slanted, changed by the historians who write it.
+He made no pretense of being a neutral observer.
+Not that any historian is truly neutral.
+Every historian has an agenda, a point to make.
+Whether or not he or she puts it up front is a matter of style, but there is no such thing as historical neutrality.
+If an historian is writing about an era, he or she feels strongly about it.
+All history is changed, shaped, slanted by the historians who write it.

 Dr. Tony Judt believed the role of an historian is to set the record straight.
 He undertakes the debunking and de-mythologizing of post World War II European history.
-He lays bare lies that comprise the myth of French resistance, the “neutral” Swiss, the open-minded anti-Nazi Dutch — exposing an ugly legacy of entrenched anti-Semitism, xenophobia and ethnocentricity.
+He lays bare lies that comprise the myth of French resistance, the “neutral” Swiss, the open-minded anti-Nazi Dutch — exposing an ugly legacy of entrenched antisemitism, xenophobia and ethnocentrism.

 Although Judt follows a more or less chronological path from World War II to the present, he doesn’t do it as a strict “timeline.”
 Instead of a linear progression, he follows threads of ideas and philosophy.
 Tracing cultural and social development, he takes you from news events through their political ramifications.
 You follow parallel developments in cinema, literature, theater, television and arts, not just the typical political and economic occurrences on which most history focuses.

 After two consecutive readings, I finally felt I’d gotten it.
 Postwar changed my view of the world, not just what happened, but what is happening.

 Tony Judt and I were born in 1947.
 We grew up during same years, but his Old World roots gave him an entirely different perspective.
 He forced me to question fundamental beliefs.
 What really happened?
 Was any of the stuff I believed true?
 Maybe not.
 It was hard to swallow, but he convinced me.
 I believe it.